vzhou842/victorzhou.com/content/guest-posts/2020-01-22-python-collections.md

 ## 4. Deque

-A double-ended queue implementation that supports adding and removing elements from both ends.
+[deque](https://docs.python.org/3.8/library/collections.html#collections.deque) is a double-ended queue implementation that supports adding and removing elements from both ends.

 We can pass an iterable object to the `deque()` method to populate the deque.